08 Sep The Almond Tree

 “Kathleen will be saved before next September,” I hear.

 This piece of news catches me completely off guard.
-But it’s just about October, so I figure there’s ample time for the Lord to orchestrate it.
+But it’s just about October, so I figure there’s ample time for the Lord to orchestrate this feat.

 “Say it out loud,” I hear.

 I’m alone in my car, but I feel a little embarrassed as I do it.

 “Kathleen will be saved before next September,” I manage feebly.

 “Kathleen will be saved before next September,” I say a little louder.